“Fight is a seminal piece, … one of the most compelling (and mind bending) pieces I’ve seen in VR. ”

-The way our brain constructs a conscious visual percept is very complicated, and not necessarily a one-to-one representation of what is out there. i.e. what we see in our minds, is a reconstruction.
+The way our brain constructs a conscious visual percept is quite complicated, and not necessarily a one-to-one representation of what is out there. i.e. what we see in our minds, is a reconstruction.
 And this reconstruction is based on who we are.
 Even though everybody is presented with the exact same images, what you see in this experience is different to what I see.
 I cannot see what you see, and you cannot see what I see.
 Furthermore, what we both see, is different to what is actually presented.
 We are both unable to see the ‘entirety’ of the ‘ground truth’, so to speak.
 And that’s what ties in to my higher level motivations.

 As a person who believes strongly in the eradication of borders, can I empathise with somebody who voted brexit?
-As a person who despises the ever increasingly authoritarian government in Turkey — my home country, can I empathise with those who adore it?
+As a person who despises the ever increasingly authoritarian government in Turkey — my home country, can I empathise with those who worship it?
 Similar questions can be asked about the opposing factions in the US and all over Europe.
 It’s quite popular these days to talk about echo chambers, filter bubbles, fake news, alternative facts etc. These are all real phenomena, but I fear they are being used as some kind of excuse — even scapegoat — for some of the issues we’re having right now.
 I fear they are disguising what’s at the heart of the problem — which is in no way new — our own unconscious biases, our inability and unwillingness to listen to those who we radically oppose, to try to understand their actions and feelings from their own point of view.
 These are difficult issues, but it feels like we’re unable to even have any conversations around this right now.
 Because empathy and sympathy get mixed up, explanations and justifications get mixed up.
-And as a result it feels like we’re seeing more and more social and political polarisation around so many issues, resulting in increasing amounts of hate from all sides.
+And as a result, it feels like we’re seeing more and more social and political polarisation around so many issues, resulting in increasing amounts of hate from all sides.
 And this VR piece was a reaction to all of this.

 There’s a few themes that I wanted to reflect in this work: i) what we perceive to be real, what we see, is a reconstruction in our minds, a simplified model of the world, limited by our biology and physiology, ii) perception, including vision, is an active process, it requires action and integration; iii) the actions that we take, affects the reality and the meaning that we construct in our mind; iv) perhaps most importantly, even when presented with the same information, the same images, everybody will experience — will see — something unique and personal, which nobody else can see or maybe even understand.